SagnikBasak04/KisanSahayak/README.md

 - **Trusted User System:** Farmers and retailers are verified to maintain trust and transparency in the marketplace.
 - **Marketplace:** A platform for farmers to trade goods with each other or retailers, ensuring fair access to resources.
 - **Most Likely Disease Prediction:** AI-powered predictions on the most probable diseases affecting the crops in a specific farm.
+- **AI-powered AR Image Assistance:** While capturing crop photos, the app will use augmented reality (AR) to guide farmers on the optimal way to take the picture for disease detection.

 ## Technologies Used
 - **Backend:** Node JS